What about a pre-approval process?

 Approvals in ExpensePlus

-If someone makes a purchase and doesn't follow the purchasing policy, then when the budget holder comes to approve the expense, they can then decide to not approve it and the expense claim won't get paid.
+If someone makes a purchase and doesn't follow the purchasing policy, then when the budget holder comes to approve the expense, they can decide to not approve it and the expense claim won't get paid.

 In reality, you would have a conversation with that person along the lines of, "Please don't do this again, because we will only pay expenses if you follow our purchasing policy".